It is possible for freelancers to scale up freelancing to 10x growth from the current levels? The answer is yes and here 9 ways to do it

-If you are working towards building a team, let the team be branched out and survive on its own.
+Building a team is very important.
+However, let the team be branched out and survive and grow on its own.

 You can’t be controlling everything in every team that may be working for you.
-Let the team leader handle the clients at first and over time let them find clients for their own team.
+Let the team leader handle the clients at first and, over time, let them find clients for their team.

 5. Niche Down

 As an individual freelancer, one can’t provide a variety of services with the same level of expertise.

 So instead of trying to provide more services, one can go deep and not wide to become an expert in a specific freelancing niche.

 As a niche, being an expert is easy, and one can increase rates quickly.
 Remember it is better to be a big fish in a small pond than be a small fish in a huge pond.

 Develop something to solve your problems, and slowly, over time, it can help you bundle it as a solution.

 The example I shared for the web design business is solving your problem of making the team more efficient by building the product.